texastribune/scuole-data/README.md

 **FYI, dropout rates, AP/IB participation, AP/IB performance and college-ready graduates data are one year behind.**

 Note: These are tables for 2012-2013.
-We use the campus tables to collect the codes used in the TAPR tables and later remove the prefixes for state (S), region (R), district (D), campus (C) and the suffixes -- if there are any -- indicating year Usually year suffixes are included for fields like college ready graduates where there are two graduation times within the school year, but not for demographic data which is representative of the entire year.
+We use the campus tables to collect the codes used in the TAPR tables and later remove the prefixes for state (S), region (R), district (D), campus (C) and the suffixes -- if there are any -- indicating year.
+Usually year suffixes are included for fields like college ready graduates where there are two graduation times within the school year, but not for demographic data which is representative of the entire year.
 Prefixes and suffixes are both handled in the data loaders.
 Codes do not change from year to year.

 A detailed walkthrough on how to download and format the TAPR data is available [on this Confluence page](https://texastribune.atlassian.net/wiki/spaces/APPS/pages/163844/How+to+update+Public+Schools+2019).